rllob/rllob.github.io/_teaching/2014-spring-teaching-1.md

 location: "Seattle (WA), USA"
 ---

-This post contains materials for an undergraduate introductory course in data science with R/RStudio.
+This post comprises my teaching assistant materials for the quiz sections of an undergraduate introductory course in data science with R/RStudio, instructed by Professor [Caitlin Ainsley](https://www.caitlinainsley.com/).

 Heading 1
 ======